Conversation Analytics: How It Works, Tools & Use Cases

-In this guide, we will break down what conversation analytics is, how it works, where it delivers value, and how to choose the right tool.
-By the end, you will know exactly how to use your conversations to improve customer experience and overall performance.
+This guide explains what conversation analytics is, how it works, where it delivers value, and how to choose the right tool so you can turn everyday conversations into measurable improvements.

 What is conversation analytics?

-Conversation analytics is the process of analyzing customer interactions across calls, chats, emails, and social messages to uncover sentiment, intent, recurring issues, and opportunities for improvement.
-It turns unstructured conversation data into structured insights that teams can use to improve customer experience and operational performance.
+Conversation analytics is the analysis of customer interactions across calls, chats, emails, and social messages to extract sentiment, intent, recurring issues, and improvement opportunities.
+It turns unstructured conversations into structured insights that customer service, CX, sales, and compliance teams use to improve performance.

 Conversation analytics typically includes: